This One Process Can Make or Break Your Entire Test Automation Strategy

 To make this process work for you rather than against you:

-1. Integrate Automation with Development: Ensure automation engineers are aware of upcoming changes that might affect existing tests.
+• Integrate Automation with Development: Ensure automation engineers are aware of upcoming changes that might affect existing tests.
+This aligns with the principles of shift-left testing, which emphasizes early testing in the development process.

-3. Implement Parallel Workflows: Have automation engineers start updating tests as soon as developers begin working on new features.
+• Implement Parallel Workflows: Have automation engineers start updating tests as soon as developers begin working on new features.
+This approach is part of a broader strategy of continuous testing.

-4. Continuous Integration: Run automated tests frequently, ideally with every code commit, to catch issues early.
+• Continuous Integration: Run automated tests frequently, ideally with every code commit, to catch issues early.
+For more on this, explore the benefits of continuous integration in test automation.

 The Pitfall to Avoid